 - Consults with the student concerning the selection and development of a particular thesis topic - Reads and evaluates all written materials submitted by the student during the writing of the proposal and thesis - Reads, corrects, and promptly returns each chapter of the thesis as the student submits it, evaluating content, grammar, style, punctuation, footnotes, and bibliography - Gives tentative approval to each chapter when the recommended revisions and corrections have been made - Reviews the completed first draft - Reads and approves the final revision that the student submits after making suggested corrections

 A complete draft of the thesis project must be submitted to the mentor no later than May 1 of the year of graduation.
-The final project must be submitted by October 1 of that year.
-Once the mentor has received and a complete approved final copy, he certifies to the academic committee that the student has successfully completed the program and recommends that he or she be approved for graduation.
+The final project must be submitted by October 1 of

-FACULTY AND ADMINISTRATION Resident
+FACULTY Resident

 Rev. Dr. Mary Ballenger